ValveSoftware/GameNetworkingSockets/BUILDING_WINDOWS_MANUAL.md

 For CMake to find the libraries, you may need to set the environment variable `OPENSSL_ROOT_DIR`.

+If you are linking statically with OpenSSL you will need to set `OPENSSL_USE_STATIC_LIBS` to `ON`.
+`OPENSSL_MSVC_STATIC_RT` is automatically matched to the value of `MSVC_CRT_STATIC`.

+Both need to be set before any calls to `find_package(OpenSSL REQUIRED)` because CMake caches the paths to libraries.
+When building GameNetworkingSockets by itself it is sufficient to set these variables on the command line or in the GUI before first configuration.

+See the documentation for [FindOpenSSL](https://cmake.org/cmake/help/latest/module/FindOpenSSL.html) for more information about CMake variables involing OpenSSL.

 #### Protobuf

 Instructions for getting a working installation of google protobuf on Windows can